Glassroth v. Moore: Background

-When Judge Moore was a circuit court judge, he became well known for his fights over the display of the Ten Commandments in his courtroom.
+As a circuit court judge, Justice Roy Moore became well known for his defense of the propriety of displaying the Ten Commandments in his courtroom.

 On August 1, 2001, Chief Justice Roy Moore unveiled a 5,280-pound (2,400 kg) block of granite with the Ten Commandments engraved on it, installed during the middle of the preceding night without the consent of the Supreme Court of Alabama Associate Justices.

-A group of lawyers consisting of Stephen R. Glassroth, Melinda Maddox and Beverly J. Howard, who felt their clients might not receive fair treatment if they did not share Moore's religious opinion, and that the placement of the monument violated the Establishment Clause of the First Amendment, filed civil suits in federal court against Chief Justice Moore in his official capacity as Chief Justice to have the monument removed.
+Lawyers Stephen R. Glassroth, Melinda Maddox, and Beverly J. Howard did not agree with Moore's opinions regarding religion's place in the American courtroom.
+They countered that the placement of the monument violated the Establishment Clause of the First Amendment.
+They also expressed doubt as to whether those of their clients who did not share Moore's religious attitudes might receive fair treatment in his court.
+Glassroth, Maddox, and Howard filed civil suits in federal court against Moore in his official capacity as Chief Justice in an effort to have the monument removed.

 District Court proceedings

 The trial began on October 15, 2002.
-Evidence for the plaintiffs included testimony that lawyers of different religious beliefs had changed their work practices, including routinely avoiding visiting the court building to avoid passing by the monument, and testimony that the monument created a religious atmosphere, with many people using the area for prayer.
+Evidence for the plaintiffs included testimony that the monument created a religious atmosphere and that many people were using the area as a place to pray.
+Plaintiffs also asserted that lawyers of different religious beliefs had changed their normal work habits, such as, for example, routinely avoiding visiting the court building to avoid passing by the monument.

 Moore argued that he would not remove the monument, as doing so would violate his oath of office:

-[The monument] serves to remind the Appellate Courts and judges of the Circuit and District Court of this State and members of the bar who appear before them, as well as the people of Alabama who visit the [Heflin-Torbert Judicial Building], of the truth stated in the Preamble to the Alabama Constitution that in order to establish justice we must invoke 'the favor and guidance of almighty God'.

 On this note, Moore said that the Ten Commandments are the "moral foundation" of U.S. law, stating that in order to restore this foundation, "we must first recognize the source from which all morality springs ... [by] recogniz[ing] the sovereignty of God."
 He added that the addition of the monument to the state judiciary building marked "the beginning of the restoration of the moral foundation of law to our people" and "a return to the knowledge of God in our land".